Exploiting Block Coordinate Descent for Cost-Effective LLM Model Training: Performance experiments

 The total training time can be calculated by multiplying the number of iterations by the iteration time per round.
-Considering that full-parameter training for 10B and 20B models requires an economic cost close to \$100,000, which is difficult to bear, we estimate the overall training time using the Adam's average B-F multiplier and the worst B-F multiplier.
-As described in the B-F multiplier section, the Adam's average B-F multiplier is 1.39.
-Therefore, for BCD-Adam, the ratio of the one iteration training time multiplied by 1.39 to the one iteration training time of the full-parameter Adam training method (including OffLoad and distributed methods) can be considered as the ratio of the training time for BCD-based models to that for full-parameter models.
-The results are shown in the figure \ref{full training time}, showing that averagely, BCD outperforms the OffLoad's 42.0\% in training time cost with the same computation resources.
-BCD matches distributed training speed using just half of resources.
+Considering that full-parameter training for 10B and 20B models requires an economic cost close to \$100,000, which is difficult to bear, we estimate the overall training time using Adam's average B-F multiplier and the worst B-F multiplier.
+As described in the B-F multiplier section, Adam's average B-F multiplier is 1.39.
+Therefore, for BCD-Adam, the ratio of the one iteration training time multiplied by 1.39 to the one iteration training time of the full-parameter Adam training method (including offloading and distributed methods) can be considered as the ratio of the training time for BCD-based models to that for full-parameter models.
+The results are shown in Figure \ref{full training time}, BCD outperforms the offloading's 42.0\% in training time cost with the same computation resources.
+BCD matches distributed training speed using just half of the resources.
 For the worst-case scenario, we replace the average B-F multiplier in the above calculation with the the worst B-F multiplier, which is 2.89.
-This leads to the conclusion that, in the worst-case scenario, the training speed of BCD-Adam, using half computational resources, is {48.9\%} slower than distributed methods but more than {112.5\%} faster than OffLoad methods using equivalent resources averagely.
+This leads to the conclusion that, in the worst-case scenario, the training speed of BCD-Adam, using half computational resources, is {48.9\%} slower than distributed methods but more than {112.5\%} faster than offloading methods using equivalent resources.

-Based on all the experimental results, it can be observed that the BCD method achieves a performance improvement of 1.32 to 1.76 times compared to traditional methods in terms of iteration time, demonstrating a clear advantage.
+Based on all the experimental results, it can be observed that the BCD method achieves a performance improvement of 1.32× to 1.76× compared to traditional methods in terms of iteration time, demonstrating a clear advantage.